grpc/proposal/A72-open-telemetry-tracing.md

 3. Flexible API that allows clean and simple migration paths to a different propagator.

-This will allow gRPC to keep using `grpc-trace-bin` header for context propagation and also support other propagators.
+This will allow gRPC to keep using `grpc-trace-bin` header for context propagation and also support other propagators. gRPC will expose a custom `GrpcTraceBinPropagator` that implements `TextMapPropagator`.
+However, there is a caveat:

-As of today, OpenTelemetry propagator API only supports `TextMapPropagator`, that is to send string key/value pairs between the client and server, which is different from the binary header that gRPC currently uses.
+Currently, OpenTelemetry propagator API only supports `TextMapPropagator`, that is to send string key/value pairs between the client and server, which is different from the binary header that gRPC currently uses.
 The future roadmap to support binary propagators at OpenTelemetry is unclear.
 So, gRPC will use